T3ch-Alex/assembly-hello-world-x86/README.md

 A "Hello, World!" written by hand in raw x86 Assembly using NASM and Visual Studio's linker.
 Because `printf` is for the weak.

+I made two versions, one using push instruction and other using only add / sub instructions, to test different types of stack manipulation.

 ## 🛠️ Requirements

 1. **[NASM (Netwide Assembler)]**